-Testamentary revocation is of public order; its principle is stated in article 895 of the French civil code.
-A will can therefore freely be revoked by its testator.
-This right being discretionary, it cannot be considered abusive.
+Testamentary revocation is covered by general law.
+The revocation principle is stated in Art.
+895 of the French Civil Code.
+A will can therefore be freely revoked by its testator, such right being discretionary and cannot be considered to be unreasonable.

 The revocation can be voluntary or judicial.

 1) Voluntary revocation of the will:

 He possesses two means to carry this out expressly according to article 1035 of the French civil code: